rjkviegas/course/pills/escalation_process.md

 5. *Diagram.* Draw boxes and arrows, or whatever you like.
 Get ideas out of your head and onto paper.
 This makes it be easier to manipulate, examine and generate ideas.

+6. *Ask your cohort.* Remember everyone is on the same learning journey it's likely they are wrestling with similar issues.
+Send your question to your cohort channel :)

-6. *Coach.* If all else fails, get some 1-1 help.
+7. *Coach.* If all else fails, get some 1-1 help from a coach.
 This help may come in the form of more questions!

+Coaches will be available  during coaching hours (9:30am to 12:30pm) on slack to support you.

+Please ask your question in the **#coaches** channel on slack A coach will react to your message with a thumbs up emoji to say they are taking your question, and they’ll reach out directly on slack or zoom, depending on the nature of the question.

 ![Tracking pixel](https://githubanalytics.herokuapp.com/course/pills/escalation_process.md)